On the Complexity of Target Set Selection in Simple Geometric Networks: Conclusions

 \begin{question*} What is the complexity of \TSS on the class of interval graphs in the majority and unrestricted threshold setting? \end{question*}

-Finally, an interesting open problem, unrelated to \TSS is about the \NPhness of the \IS problem in $r$-regular unit disk graphs for all constants $r\geq 5$.
+Finally, an interesting open problem, which is slightly unrelated to \TSS is about the \NPhness of the \IS problem in $r$-regular unit disk graphs for all constants $r\geq 5$.
 In this work, we established \NPhness for $r=3,4$ and infinitely many (but not all) constants (refer to \Cref{remark:is} for details).

 \begin{question*} Is \IS \NPh when restricted to the class of $r$-regular unit disk graphs for all constants $r\geq 5$? \end{question*}

 Similar question follows with the \NPhness of exact threshold setting in the class of unit disk graphs as our proof relies on the result about \IS.